datacentricdesign/lab/_posts/2019-04-30-platform-feather.md

 twitter_text:
 introduction: The Adafruit Feather is a complete line of development boards that are both standalone and stackable.
 ---

-The Adafruit Feather is a complete line of development boards that are both standalone and stackable.

 ## Bluetooth
 Bluetooth is a wireless technology standard for exchanging data over short